 Accommodation here caters to all budgets and preferences, with a good mix of affordable and luxury options.
 There is a good variety of hotels, apartments, and guesthouses here, so you will definitely be able to find a place to stay that suits you.

 The region offers an escape from the more urban, inner-city districts.
-Meanwhile the fashionable cafes and bistros in the wealthy neighbourhood of Pontcanna have been known to be frequented by celebrities.
+Meanwhile, the fashionable cafes and bistros in the wealthy neighborhood of Pontcanna have been known to be frequented by celebrities.

 The gardens that run along the banks of the river for the length of the district are popular with local sportspeople.
 Composed of a variety of open fields, as well as bowling and cricket facilities, the gardens are an ideal place for visitors of all ages to work off some energy.

 Further north the gardens open into sprawling fields that make for a lovely walking route along the river.
 Bridges connect over to the Blackweir fields and woodland trails on the eastern banks.

-The southern end of the district offers a range of affordable accommodation within a few minutes’ walk of the often pricier and busier City Centre.
+The southern end of the district offers a range of affordable accommodation within a few minutes’ walk of the often pricier and busier Cardiff City Centre.
 Accommodation along the river offers views directly across the water to the Principality Stadium.

-3. Butetown and Century Wharf – Best Area to Stay on Budget
+3. Butetown and Century Wharf

 One of the less affluent areas of Cardiff, Butetown has its own distinct vibe of authenticity that derives from being a bustling residential area not geared around the tourist industry.